Skip Breadcrumb Links

 How do I get my trade experience recognized in Ontario?

 You need a Certificate of Qualification to work in regulated trades in Ontario.
 Each trade has a different certification requirement.

-Check the Ontario College of Trades’ list of skilled trades to learn which require a Certificate of Qualification.
+Check out the Skilled Trades Ontario's list of skilled trades to learn which require a Certificate of Qualification.

 If You Do Not Have Several Years of Experience

 If you do not have at least 2 to 3 years of experience in the trade you would like to work in, you may need to do an apprenticeship.

 You can learn how to get a Certificate of Qualification in a specific trade at your local Employment Ontario apprenticeship office.
 At that office, you can make an appointment with a Training Consultant to discuss an apprenticeship.

 If you have several years of experience in the trade you want to work in, you must apply for a Certificate of Qualification.